Does your January credit card statement have you feeling blue? Find out how personal loans could provide credit relief.

 A really nice feature for personal loans is how quick and easy the process can be.
 If you submit a completed loan application, you can receive a decision in a matter of minutes, and if approved, receive funds in your bank account as soon as the next business day, provided your application has no typos or errors.

 Now that the holidays are over, you may be suffering from the post-holiday credit card blues.
-If so, check out a personal loan from U-fi’s partner.
+If so, check out a personal loan for credit relief from U-fi’s partner.
 It just may be what the doctor ordered.